sharmavins23/Running-Aces/README.md

 # Running Aces

-The project is a JavaScript-based website-oriented 16-bit-style pixel art game.
+The project is a JavaScript-based website-oriented game.

 ## Game Overview